openjax/openjax/README.md

-# FastJAX
+# OpenJAX Classic

 **Simple, high-performance, Java API eXtensions**

-FastJAX is a collection of modules that supplement Java's standard APIs.
+OpenJAX Classic is a collection of modules that supplement Java's standard APIs.

 ## Simple